RomainDeschampsFR/Solstice/README.md

 * Cozy Blankets (Jods) and Cozy Cushions (DZ) to get some more warmth bonus
 * Bedroll Tweaker (Cass) to be able to stack bedroll warmth
 * Darker Nights (Xpazeman) for an even harder experience during polar nights
-* Wolf Comes Out at night (Cass) for a weir experience where summer is safer and winter more dangerous
+* Wolf Comes Out at night (Cass) for a weird experience where summer is safer and winter more dangerous
 * Clothing tweaker (Waltz) might be useful although a good balance between winter and summer will be hard to find
 * Sun orientation fix (Cass), I need to have a look at it though)
 * Probably many more...
 I let you judge.